romainducrocq/wheelcc/README.md

 ```

 - Usage
-> **Note**: Except for one source file to compile, all other command-line arguments are optional.
+All command-line arguments are optional, except for one `.c` source file to compile.
-However, <ins>the order of arguments passed matters</ins>: they are parsed only in this order, any other order will fail!
+> **Warning**: <ins>The order of command-line arguments matters!</ins> They are parsed in the order shown by `--help` (and only in this order).
+Passing arguments in any other order will fail with an `unknown or malformed option` error.
 ```
 $ wheelcc --help
 Usage: wheelcc [Help] [Debug] [Optimize...]
 [Preprocess] [Link] [Include...]